Accounts with financial institutions

 An asset whose value arises not from its physical existence (as would a building, piece of land, or capital equipment) but from a contractual relationship.
 Financial assets are mostly financial claims (with the exception of shares).
 Financial claims entitle the owner to receive a payment, or a series of payments, from an institutional unit to which the owner has provided funds.
 Examples include accounts held with financial institutions, ownership of an incorporated business, shares, debentures and bonds, trusts, superannuation funds, and loans to other persons.

-A household which bought their dwelling in the three years prior to the survey reference period, and neither the reference person nor partner had previously owned a dwelling.
+A household which bought their dwelling in the three years prior to the survey reference period, and neither the reference person nor partner had owned or been purchasing a house previously.

 Flat, unit or apartment